Table of Contents

 What are the different types of travel insurance?

-Purchasing travel insurance isn’t quite as simple as choosing the first quote that appears on your screen as there are several variations that cater to different circumstances.
-Let’s take a look at the most popular types of travel insurance.
+Purchasing travel insurance for Scotland isn’t quite as simple as choosing the first quote that appears on your screen as there are several variations that cater to different circumstances.
+The most popular types of travel insurance are shown below.

 Single-trip cover.
-As it says on the tin, these policies will insure you and your family for one single trip within the limits of the insurer’s T&C’s.
+As it says on the tin, these policies will ensure you and your family for one single trip within the limits of the insurer’s T&C.

 Single-trip cover usually includes cancellation of flights and hotels, emergency medical expenses and repatriation to your home country, missed flights, and lost or damaged baggage.

 It’s almost always possible to extend the coverage of these policies to include theft of personal possessions, gadget cover (such as expensive mobile phones, tablets, and laptops), and disruption to airspace – as happened recently in the UK thanks to unlicensed drone operators flying too close to a major airport.